-AHP fosters and adopts out all horses which have been picked up by the county because they are underweight or injured, or because they are in the wrong place.
-Adoptions occur only after the mandatory 15 day hold and notifications are posted to the public through the Kentucky State Vet’s site and the Appalachian Horse Center’s Facebook page.
+AHP picks up, fosters and adopts out horses with county approval because the horses are underweight or injured, or because they are in the wrong place.
+Adoptions occur only after the mandatory 15 day hold and notifications are posted to the public through the Kentucky State Vet’s site and the Appalachian Horse Project’s Facebook page.
 If an owner claims the horse during the 15 day period, they pay for the care of that horse during that time.

 Below are some of the horses that have been adopted.
 To see if there are any horses ready for adoption now, please visit our Facebook page at facebook.com/AppHorseProject.